All Episodes

 Take care.

-You know it's interesting to hear that that Dr. Jeremiah shared that he has to be concerned about a tax over what he says because even though what he says and I believe is the truth because it comes from the word of God that he has to be you know careful.
+You know, it's interesting to hear that Dr. Jeremiah shared that he has to be concerned about attacks over what he says, because even though what he says, and I believe, is the truth, because it comes from the word of God, that he has to be, you know, careful.

-And, you know, when he talked about how important it is to just really trust God and recognize that he is the I am.
+And, you know, when you talked about how important it is to just really trust God and recognize that he is the I am.

 And the reason I did is because for the last three years, I was helping to care for my father who had dementia.